wirekang/exe-link/README.md

     // works
 ```

 In my case, I want to use neovim in IntelliJ Terminal by **vim** command.
-I could do that be renaming nvim.exe to vim.exe, but that's not a programmer's way.
+I could do that by renaming nvim.exe to vim.exe, but that's not a programmer's way.
 So I made this simple program.

 ## Installation